Azure/application-gateway-kubernetes-ingress/docs/how-tos/continuous-deployment.md

 In following example, we setup a Azure Devops release pipeline to deploy an AKS cluster along with AGIC as ingress.
 This example is merely a scaffolding.
 You need to separately setup a build pipeline to install your application and ingress on the AKS cluster deployed as part of the release.

-## Setup up new service connection with service pricipal
+## Setup up new service connection with service principal

 > **Note**: Skip if already have service connection with owner access for role assigment